Common transport policy: Overview

 This second package also included a communication on the new Urban Mobility framework (COM(2021)0811), putting the emphasis on public transport and multimodal digital mobility services.
 Parliament adopted its own initiative report on the new urban mobility framework on 9 May 2023.

 In November 2022, the Commission adopted its proposal on revising the Euro 6 emissions standards for cars, vans, lorries and buses (now Euro 7 standards).
 It includes stricter emissions standards for all petrol and diesel cars, vans, lorries and buses.
-It is currently awaiting a committee decision (2022/0365(COD)).
+The final act was signed on 24 April 2024 and is now awaiting publication in the Official Journal (2022/0365(COD)).
 In February 2023, the Commission adopted a revision to Regulation (EU) 2019/1242 on strengthening CO2 emissions standards for heavy-duty vehicles (2023/0042 (COD)).
-Parliament plans to adopt its position in first reading by the end of 2023.
+After Parliament adopted its position at first reading on 21 November 2023, the matter was referred back to the responsible committee.
+Parliament will assess the text approved in the committee in the next parliamentary term.

 B. Automatic driving and intelligent transport systems